Vonng/pigsty/docs/SUPPORT.md

 This includes access to the latest software versions and upgrade paths released within the year, along with comprehensive consulting, Q&A, and service support.
 A larger scale implies more complex scenarios, more issues, and a higher chance of failure events: thus, each subscription comes with a node scale limit.
 For example, if you are using the Pro subscription and manage 15 nodes, you will need to pay an additional subscription fee for each node beyond the limit (10,000 RMB per node).

-Pigsty licensing offers a one-time payment option for those looking to convert Opex into Capex.
-By choosing this option, you can purchase a perpetual license for the current commercial version of Pigsty, granting you a permanent license to run the specific commercial version of Pigsty without any additional costs forever.
-Under this model, we only provide default support for software vulnerability/defect fixes.
-If you wish to acquire full consulting, Q&A, and service support, and receive software updates, you need to pay an extra subscription fee each year, which is a certain percentage of the product licensing fee (Starter: 2k/20k, Pro: 15k/50k, Enterprise: 20k/150k).
-If you decide you do not need Q&A, service support, or feature updates, you can stop your subscription, but resubscribing will require you to pay for the missing years' subscription fees.

 Pigsty's pricing strategy ensures value for money — you can immediately obtain top-notch DBA database architecture solutions and management best practices, all backed by consulting, Q&A, and service support, at a cost that is highly competitive compared to find-out & hiring rare database Guru or using cloud RDS.